a2a-fair-metrics/a2a-fair-metrics/benchmark/README.md

 ## Adding tests

-Use the `clone-test.bash` tool to add additional tests.
+Use the `./clone-test.bash` tool to add additional tests.
 The initial number are meant to be sequentials and unique, but gaps are allowed.
 In order to work as PIDs there is a regular expression check for `^([0-9][0-9]*-[a-z0-9-]*)$`